dav-s/GradespeedScraper/readme.md

 ### Important Notes
 * The login currently saves in the directory in which the Python script is saved.
 * Be careful if you are saving your login.
-The current version does not encrypt the passwords and stores the logins in plain text.
+This version saves the logins via the encryption that GradeSpeed uses.
+Your passwords are secure to some extent, but if someone with a little motivation and some malicious intent could reverse engineer my code and de-encrypt the file.

 ### Links and Contact
 * [My GitHub](https://github.com/EpicDavi/)